xydone/FPLOpticord/README.md

 - token

   - Your [Discord bot](https://discord.com/developers/applications) token.
 It is located inside the `Bot` section under `token`. **IMPORTANT**: Do not share this with others!

+- prefix

+  - The prefix that will be added to the commands, in order to distinguish itself from other bots. (ex. `!`)

 - optimization-tools-path
   - The path to [/run folder](https://github.com/sertalpbilal/FPL-Optimization-Tools/tree/main/run) of the solver.
 If you are running this on WSL, provide the Windows path to the solver instead of the WSL one (ex. use `D:/FPL-Optimization-Tools` instead of `/mnt/d/FPL-Optimization-Tools`).